Health-E You App for Adolescent Sexual and Reproductive Health

 The trial information does not specify whether you need to stop taking your current medications.

-Is the Health-E You app safe for use in adolescents?
+What prior data suggests that the Health-E You app is safe for adolescent males?

-What data supports the effectiveness of the Health-E You app treatment for adolescent sexual and reproductive health?
+What evidence suggests that the Health-E You app is effective for adolescent sexual and reproductive health?

 Who Is on the Research Team?